onwayami2020/my-personal-site/content/authors/admin/_index.md

 He has also received several awards, including the Universiti Teknologi Brunei’s Teaching Excellence Award and Best Paper Award at the 6th International Borneo Business Conference (IBBC) 2014, organized by the Faculty of Business and Economics, University Malaysia Sarawak (UNIMAS), and the 3rd International Conference on Business Management (ICBM) 2018.

-Kabiru is a member of the Academy of Management, the American Psychological Association (APA), the Nigerian Institute of Management (Chartered), the Commodity Brokers Association of Nigeria, and the Institute of Management Consultants of Nigeria.
+Kabiru is a member of the Academy of Management (AOM), the American Psychological Association (APA), the Nigerian Institute of Management (Chartered), the Commodity Brokers Association of Nigeria, and the Institute of Management Consultants of Nigeria.

 </div>